St Ricarius Church, Aberford: History

 Apart from the Norman tower, one Norman window and a 13th-century window, the church is largely an 1861 rebuilding of a 12th-century church by Anthony Salvin.
 The church was listed as a grade II listed building on 3 February 1967.

 Architectural style

 Exterior

 The church is of magnesian limestone with a slate roof.
 The west tower has a short octagonal spire and copies the style of the former tower: it has three stages with a rubble base and from there up is of squared masonry.
-The belfry has Normal-style round-headed belfry windows on all sides of the third stage and a clock face on the eastern side.
+The belfry has Norman-style round-headed belfry windows on all sides of the third stage and a clock face on the eastern side.
 There is a nave with both north and south aisles and a gabled porch to the south aisle.
 The church has a north vestry and a small chancel with south chapel.
 The chapel has a small priest's door and window.
 The porch has a sundial dating from 1806.